-The principal law that applies to this Evidence of Coverage document is Title XVIII of the Social Security Act and the regulations created under the Social Security Act by the Centers for Medicare & Medicaid Services, or CMS.
-In addition, other Federal laws may apply and, under certain circumstances, the laws of the state you live in.
-This may affect your rights and responsibilities even if the laws are not included or explained in this document.
+The principal law that applies to this Evidence of Coverage document is Title XVIII of the Social Security Act and the regulations created under the Social Security Act by the Centers for Medicare & Medicaid Services (CMS).
+In addition, other federal laws may apply and, under certain circumstances, the laws of the state you live in.
+This may affect your rights and responsibilities even if the laws aren't included or explained in this document.